akshayknarayan/ccp-class-assignment/README.md

 Submission Instructions
 -----------------------

 After you optionally choose a teammate, come up with a team name, and enter that name into a file called `NAME.txt`.
 Enter the MIT ldaps of everyone in your team into `PARTNER.txt`, one name per line.
-You'll need to commit AND push both files before you can submit to the leaderboard; otherwise your entry may not appear.
 You must submit to the leaderboard at least once before the deadline.

 In the `your_code` directory, commit a file `README.md` that includes a 1-2 paragraph writeup of your approach, why you chose it, and what you tried.
 This is only required for your final submission, not for leaderboard submissions.